G-Abhinav01/Aether-notes-app/README.md

 - ❌ No reuse, redistribution, or commercial use allowed
 - 📩 Contact author for permission: [@Abhinav on GitHub](https://github.com/G-Abhinav01)

+# Unauthorized use, copying, distribution, or modification of this code is prohibited
 ---

 ## 🔗 Live Preview